exoplatform/web-conferencing/documentation/ACHITECTURE.md

   </external-component-plugins>
 ```

+Note, that here we assume that `MyConnectorPortlet` properly configured as a [portelt for eXo Platiorm](https://docs.exoplatform.org/PLF50/PLFDevGuide.DevelopingApplications.DevelopingPortlet.html).

 Implementing Java SPI
 -----------

-Java SPI is mandatory part of any connector provider.
+Java SPI is a mandatory part of any connector provider.
 By extending `CallProvider` abstratc class and implementing required method your create a new provider and then plug it to the Web Conferencing via configiration as described above.

 Template project contains `MyConnectorProvider` class which shows how to implement a sample "mycall" provider.
 This class goal is to load configuration, define provider type name and title with all supported types, register IM type in Social's user profile.